pokt-network/pocket-core/README.md

 Snapshots are provided by [Liquify LTD](https://www.liquify.io/) details on how to access the snapshots can be found in [snapshot.md](doc/guides/snapshot.md)

+## Pocket Pruner

+An offline pruning tool is provided by [C0D3R](https://c0d3r.org/).
+The tool is available in [their GitHub repository](https://github.com/msmania/pocket-pruner/).

 ## Accessing TestNet

 TestNet information can be found at [testnet.md](doc/guide/testnet.md)